plundell/q-repo/README.md

 # Q Repo
-This is a list of apps for use on the [Q Music Player](https://qmusicplayer.com).
+This is a list of **1st party** apps for use on the [Q Music Player](https://qmusicplayer.com).
+By convention, all apps in this repo are prefixed by **q-**.

-All apps on this list have been made or commissioned by Q Music Player AB (a limited liability coorporation registered in Sweden).
-No other submissions will be entertained.
+All apps on this list have been made or commissioned by Q Music Player AB (a limited liability coorporation registered in Sweden). **No other submissions will be entertained**.
+For more repos (incl.
+3rd party) see [q-repos-main](https://github.com/plundell/q-repos-main).

 The repo itself and the apps listed within are *seperate* and *optional* from the Q operating system.
 The repo can be installed on your Q by virtue of being listed in [q-repos-main](https://github.com/plundell/q-repos-main).